 Step 3: Click the Yes button when you see the User Account Control dialog box.
 That’s it!

 Note: If you are using a non-admin account, you’ll be asked to enter the admin account password in order to open the Command Prompt as administrator.

 Method 2 of 6

 Use search to open elevated Prompt from Start

 Step 1: Open Start by either clicking the Windows logo key on the bottom left corner of the screen or by pressing the Windows logo key on the keyboard.

-Step 2: Type Command Prompt in the search box to see Command Prompt entry in the result, right-click on the Command Prompt, and then click Run as administrator.
+Step 2: Type Command Prompt or CMD in the search box to see Command Prompt entry in the result, right-click on the Command Prompt, and then click Run as administrator.

 Admin Command Prompt from Start menu